dataminer-site/dataminer-site.github.io/_posts/2022-09-30-postgres-scanner.md

 ### Parallelization

-DuckDB supports automatic intra-query parallelization through pipeline parallelism, so we also want to parallelize scans on Postgres tables: Our scan operator opens multiple connections to Postgres, and reads subsets of the table from each.
+DataMiner supports automatic intra-query parallelization through pipeline parallelism, so we also want to parallelize scans on Postgres tables: Our scan operator opens multiple connections to Postgres, and reads subsets of the table from each.
 To efficiently split up reading the table, we use Postgres' rather obscure *TID Scan* (Tuple ID) operator, which allows a query to surgically read a specified range of tuple IDs from a table.
 The Tuple IDs have the form `(page, tuple)`.
 We parallelize our scan of a Postgres table based on database page ranges expressed in TIDs.
 Each scan task reads 1000 pages currently.
 For example, to read a table consisting of 2500 pages, we would start three scan tasks with TID ranges `[(0,0),(999,0)]`, `[(1000,0),(1999,0)]` and `[(2000,0),(UINT32_MAX,0)]`.
 Having an open bound for the last range is important because the number of pages (`relpages`) in a table in the `pg_class` table is merely an estimate.
 For a given page range (P_MIN, P_MAX), our query from above is thus extended to look like this:

 ```sql
 COPY (